MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

 ---
 lab:
   title: Learning Path 4 - Lab 4 - Exercise 2 - PIM Administrator approval
-  description: 'In this lab, you will perform the basic steps involved in implementing PIM for a given admin role:'
+  description: In this exercise, you will implement Privileged Identity Management (PIM) for the Global Administrator role.
+You will configure the role to require approval, assign Holly Dickson as the approver, make Patti Fernandez an eligible user, submit a role activation request, and approve the request.
   duration: 30 minutes
-  level: 200
+  level: 300
   islab: true
+  primarytopics:
+    - Microsoft Entra ID
 ---

 # Learning Path 4 - Lab 4 - Exercise 2 - PIM Administrator approval